ThoughtWorksInc/implicit-dependent-type/README.md

 especially useful when working with [Shapeless](https://github.com/milessabin/shapeless) or other type-level programming frameworks.

-This plugin provides a syntactic sugar that substitutes all `Foo[Bar]##Baz` with ```shapeless.the.`Foo[Bar]`.Baz```, which inlines the implicit type class resolving into the type declaration position.
+This plugin provides a syntactic sugar that substitutes all `Foo[Bar]##Baz` with ```shapeless.the.`Foo[Bar]`.Baz```, which inlines the resolved implicit type class into the type declaration position.

 ``` sbt
 addCompilerPlugin("com.thoughtworks.implicit-dependent-type" %% "implicit-dependent-type" % "latest.release")